scientific-python/cookie/docs/README.md

-# Scientific Python Developer Guide
+# Scientific Python Library Development Guide

-## Developer info
+This is maintained by the scientific Python community for the benefit of fellow scientists and research software engineers.
+The repository contains:

+* A guide
+* A cookiecutter that generates a template for a scientific Python library

+## Contributing to the documentation

 To build locally, install rbenv (remember to run `rbenv init` after installing, and `rbenv install 3.1.2`).
 Then: